vidibus/vidibus-core_extensions/README.md

 # Vidibus::CoreExtensions [![Build Status](https://travis-ci.org/vidibus/vidibus-core_extensions.png)](https://travis-ci.org/vidibus/vidibus-core_extensions)

-This gem is part of the open source SOA framework Vidibus: http://vidibus.org

 It provides some extensions to the ruby core.

 ## Installation

-Add `gem "vidibus-secure"` to your Gemfile.
+Add `gem "vidibus-core_extensions"` to your Gemfile.
 Then call `bundle install` on your console.

 # Usage